-The filing of initial papers shall be accomplished electronically under procedures outlined in the District of South Carolina's Attorney User Manual.
-Filing Users who file new cases electronically must provide the Clerk of Court with a credit card number for payment of filing fees, or electronically file an Application to Proceed Without Prepayment of Fees (in forma pauperis) as outlined in the Attorney User Manual.
-It is the responsibility of the Filing User to keep credit card information current.
+The filing of initial documents shall be accomplished electronically under procedures outlined in the District of South Carolina's Attorney Resource Manual: Filing of Initial Case Document and related documents.

+Filing Users who file new cases electronically must use the pay.gov system, or electronically file an Application to Proceed Without Prepayment of Fees (in forma pauperis) as outlined in the District of South Carolina's Attorney Resource Manual: Filing of Initial Case Document.
 Failure to pay any filing fee may delay or prevent the Filing User from filing the document.